Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/redshift-export.md

 description: Upload your Amplitude event data to your Redshift account with recurring exports.
 ---

-Upload your Amplitude event data into their Redshift account.
+Upload your Amplitude event data into your Redshift account.
 You can set up recurring syncs through the Amplitude UI, as well as manually initiate a sync of your historical data.

 ## Set up a recurring data export to Redshift